 PVC: Polyvinyl-chloride foam is inexpensive, durable and widely used in PFDs.
 It is strong, and it is resistant to oil, chemicals, flames, sunlight and weathering.
 Because it contains both chlorine and oil, it is not readily recyclable.

 Consider these features when deciding which PFD is right for you.

-Tabs: Look at the number of tabs and their location on the front and back on the PFD.
-Tabs let you attach a knife, whistle (which is required in many areas), strobes or other accessories.
+Tabs: Tabs let you attach a knife, whistle, strobes or other accessories.
+Look at the number of tabs and their location on the front and back on the PFD.

 Pockets: Consider size and placement.
-Are there pockets to warm your hands or have easy access to your doodads?
-Is there a pocket for a hydration unit?
+Are there pockets to warm your hands or have easy access to small items?
+Do you want a pocket for a hydration unit?

 Color: A bright color improves visibility.

 Reflective tape: This adds visibility in low-light conditions.